• Skip to primary navigation

 Now – on to pasta okay?
 Enough heavy sh*t for a Wednesday.

-With kicking off this new job, I’ve been thinking about healthy meatless recipes that will reheat well for lunches.
+With kicking off this new job, I’ve been thinking about meatless recipes that will reheat well for lunches.
 As you probably know, pasta leftovers are absolutely perfect for reheating.
 A quick zap in the microwave and its like a gourmet chef just tossed it together fresh just for you.
 With this roasted vegetable pasta you get the same great caramelized flavor, with just a little less crunch on day two.
 The roasting is where its at!

 TONS of veggies.
 In this recipe, roasting them brings out such rich flavor that you don’t even miss the meat.
 The veggies and pine nuts add enough protein that you’ll be full for hours.
 I normally use whole wheat pasta but there are all kinds of gluten free options these days that can make it workable with any diet restrictions (umm, hello quinoa pasta!).